-Non-cognitive Grade Report Form Please use this form to report all Needs Improvement or "N" grades.
+Non-cognitive Grade Report Form

+Please use this form to report all Needs Improvement or "N" grades.
-Please complete (type o r print clearly) and return i this form to:

-Vice Provost Graduate Stud lies (Date)

-1111 W. 17 th Street

-Tulsa, OK 74107-1898

-Phone: (918) 561-8260

-FAX: (918) 561-8414

-Bruce.benjamin@oksta ie.edu

-Student name:

-Course coordinator/pred ceptor/faculty/staff name:

-Course/rotation name as nd number (if applicable):

-Which of the following criteria were used in the as signment of the "N " grade (please check all that apply):

-and responsibility Respectful behavior 11 27

-Maturity Honesty and integrity

-Judgment Emotional stability

-).
-Add additional pages if r -

-ffairs (e.g., no action; an ASO ation; the student be dismissed

-Course coordinator/prec ceptor/faculty/staff filing the is form; please prov FAX vide the following contact inf E-mail: ormation:

-Student signature, indic student was notified about scussed with the st udent, or provide date and me ans by which

-Student Signature

-(Print Name) (Signature) (Date)

-Student informed on (date) by 1.
-1. (phone, email, other y or this form to Dr. Stewart).

-r ieuse aireci any questi ons regaraing the non-cogi nuive graaing polic y or inis jorm to Dr. Stewart (see above).
+Please complete (type or print clearly) and return this form CHS Provost to: Date/ / 1111 W. 17 th Street Tulsa, OK 74107-1898 FAX: (918) 561-8414 Jeff.stroup@okstate.edu Student name: Course coordinator/preceptor/faculty/staff name: - Course/rotation name and number (if applicable): - Which of the following criteria were used in the assignme Reliability and responsibility Respectful behavi Maturity Honesty and integ Judgment Emotional stability ý Please describe the conduct that resulted in the assignm supporting documentation (e.g., witness statements and, etc.).
+Add additional pages if necessary. - • What action would you suggest be taken by the Office of student to discuss behavior; have the student repeat the course/rotation; the student be dismissed; etc.)?
+Course coordinator/preceptor/faculty/staff filing this for Phone: Pager: FAX Student signature, indicating that "N" grade was discusse student was notified about the "N" grade. ed with the student, or provide e the date and means l by which the Student Signature Print Name Signature Date Student informed on (date) by Please direct any questions regarding the non-cognitive gra ading policy or this form to Dr .
+Hess (see above).